Equity Risk Premium (ERP) Model

 Model Summary: This model uses the Fed Funds rate, 10-year U.S. Treasury rate, implied volatility, equity market returns, and the Constant Sharpe Approach, to estimate the Equity Risk Premium (ERP).
 The ERP and the Capital Asset Pricing Model (CAPM) are used together to calculate the required return on equity for our DCF-based share valuation models.

-In addition to the Fed Funds target updates we have also performed data maintenance to include the latest available equity returns, volatility, and spread between the 10-year U.S. Treasury security and the Fed Funds rate.
-In our spread forecast we move from ~0.2% spread to ~0.9% by the end of 2020, which includes an estimate of some impact from the balance sheet normalization program.
+In addition to the Fed Funds target updates I have also performed data maintenance to include the latest available equity returns, volatility, and the spread between the 10-year U.S. Treasury Security and the Fed Funds Rate.
+In my spread forecast I have estimated a reversion towards the longer-term average of 1.64%, with the spread moving from 0.25% on average in 1Q2019 to 1.30% by the end of 2020.

-Latest ERP Estimate for 1Q2019: 5.4% versus the previous estimate of 5.5%.
-The slight decrease from the last update reflects the impact of lower interest rates (spread) and lower volatility.
-The ERP remains below the historic average of 6.0%.
+Latest ERP Estimate for 2Q2019: 5.3% versus the previous estimate of 5.4%.
+The model-based ERP forecast remains below the historic average of 6.0%.

-Estimates used in Premium models for the first quarter earnings season:
+Estimates used in all of our Premium company earnings models for the second calendar quarter earnings season include the following:

 Disagree with this projection?
 We maintain "base-case" models for our community members to download and input their own forecast.
 There are many factors you can change in the ERP model including: the timing of Fed rate changes, the spread in the 10-year Treasury vs the Fed Funds rate, volatility assumptions, and equity market return projections.
 Try it today, and share your forecast with the Gutenberg Community.